collective/collective.fingerpointing/README.rst

         </product-config>

 audit-log
     The filename of the audit log.
-Defaults to none. audit-log-max-size
+Add file name to create Finger Pointing audit file. audit-log-max-size
     Maximum size of audit log file.
-Enables log rotation. audit-log-old-files
+Adding this max size enables log rotation.
+audit-log-old-files
     Number of previous log files to retain when log rotation is enabled.
 Defaults to 1.